Vargasavour Recipes

 Recipe

-Blueberry crumble (no oats) in a white baking dish with a golden buttery crumb topping and bubbling blueberries around the edges.
+Blueberry Crumble Without Oats baked in a white dish with a golden buttery crumb topping and juicy blueberries bubbling at the corner.

-Spoonful of blueberry crumble (no oats) with juicy baked blueberries and a golden buttery crumb topping lifted from a white baking dish.
+Blueberry Crumble Without Oats with a spoonful of juicy baked blueberries and golden crumb topping lifted from a white baking dish.

 • Blueberries & Lemon Juice: Fresh blueberries bake into a jammy filling, and a splash of lemon keeps the flavor bright and not overly sweet.